umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 ![](images/cmd-clone.png)

 Once its done running the tool will have created a Visual Studio solution file `*.sln` and two Projects.

-The one called `*.Web` contains the Umbraco site that was (git) cloned from your Project.
-The `*.Core` is a Class Library that you can use for your custom code, as mentioned above.
+* `*.Web` contains the Umbraco site that was (git) cloned from your Project
+* `*.Core` is a Class Library that you can use for your custom code, as mentioned above

 Both projects are configured with the NuGet packages for Umbraco using the version that corresponds to the site cloned from Umbraco Cloud.

 The result should look something like this within the folder where the UaaS.cmd tool ran: